SpinalHDL/SpinalDoc/spinal/examples/memory_mapped_uart.md

 }
 ```

 {% include important.html content="Yes, that's all.
-It's also synthesizable and it work in real world (tested on FPGA)." %}
+It's also synthesizable and it work in real world (tested on FPGA).
+The AvalonMMSlaveFactory tool is not something hard-coded into the Spinal compiler.
+It's something implemented with Spinal regular hardware description syntax." %}